netz39/power-meter-pulse-gateway/README.md

 ## Configuration

-Configuration is done using environment variables:
+The service is configure with environment variables:

-* `PORT`: Port for the HTTP endpoint (default `8080`, only change when running locally!)
 * `AMQP_HOST`: RabbitMQ host
 * `AMQP_USER`: RabbitMQ user
 * `AMQP_PASS`: RabbitMQ password
 * `AMQP_VHOST`: RabbitMQ virtual host, defaults to '/'
 * `PULSE_BINDING`: RabbitMQ routing key name for pulse messages
 * `API_TOKEN`: An API token for accessing the endpoint (default: empty, no authorization)
+* `PORT`: Port for the HTTP endpoint (default `8080`, only change when running locally!)

 ## API

 ### Pulse Message

-Pulses are encoded as messages with a [ISO 8601 timestamp](https://en.wikipedia.org/wiki/ISO_8601) in the JSON form
+Pulses are encoded as messages with an [ISO 8601 timestamp](https://en.wikipedia.org/wiki/ISO_8601) in the JSON form
 ```json
 {
   "timestamp": "2022-08-23T16:54:23Z"